-If your dream holiday is an African safari, chances are you have already heard about the Great Migration, when approximately 1.5 million wildebeest and hundreds of thousands of other plains game, follow the rains and greener pastures between Tanzania’s Serengeti and Kenya’ Masai Mara.
-Also known as the ‘Greatest Wildlife Show on Earth’, this annual mass movement of animals is an absolute marvel to behold and quite rightly, on everyone’s bucket list.
+If your dream holiday is an African safari, chances are you have already heard about the Great Migration, when approximately 1.5 million wildebeests and hundreds of thousands of other plains game follow the rains and greener pastures between Tanzania’s Serengeti and Kenya’ Masai Mara.
+Also known as the Greatest Show on Earth, this annual mass movement of animals is an absolute marvel to behold and quite rightly, should be on everyone’s bucket list.

-Photo credit Shaun Mousley
+Photo credit Nick Penny

-You can catch a glimpse of the Great Migration at any time of the year as the herds are constantly on the move, in a clockwise direction, between Tanzania and Kenya.
+You can catch a glimpse of the Great Migration at any time of the year as the herds are constantly on the move in a clockwise direction, between Tanzania and Kenya.
 During the months of January to June, the wildebeest are in the Serengeti, grazing in huge numbers out on the open plains with their calves, slowly making their way north towards the Masai Mara.

 Photo credit Will Fortescue

 Finally, and I think most importantly, take in the scene before you photograph it.
 Watching something ‘in real life’ as opposed to through a viewfinder is so different.
-A crossing can be a once in a lifetime moment so soak it all in.
+A river crossing can be a once in a lifetime moment, so soak it all in.
 In turn, this will make your images considerably stronger as you identify the most interesting focal points within the scene.
 So, in short, get to grips with your kit, take it all in before you pick up the camera and don’t forget to zoom out” – Will Fortescue.

 There are many camps and lodges offering a base from which to explore this phenomenal wildlife event; but make sure you choose a package that includes game drives.
-While doing your research, you may notice that many properties offer full board rates with an additional charge for the game drives on top, which can be quite confusing – or even disappointing – if this was not made clear to you from the start.
+While doing your research, you may notice that many properties offer full board rates with an additional charge for game drives, which can be quite confusing – or even disappointing – if this was not made clear to you from the start.
 It is also nice to choose somewhere with a water source which attracts a variety of wildlife passing through the camp.

 Kids absolutely love Governors’ Camp – Photo credit Will Fortescue

-Our game drive vehicles are open for optimal game viewing, although the clear sides can be pulled down should you encounter some unexpected rain.
+Our vehicles are open for optimal game viewing, although the clear sides can be pulled down should you encounter some unexpected rain.
 Strong wind on the open plains can certainly take you by surprise and yet the force of the midday sun will have you tearing off your sweater as the day heats up.
 Have a read of our recommended packing guide here.